 The city of Aigai, known today as Vergina, was the first capital of the ancient kingdom of Macedonia in northern Greece.

-The site includes important royal monuments like the tomb of Philip 11, father of Alexander the Great, which was discovered in the ancient city in the ’70s in one of the most spectacular architectural finds in history.
+The site includes important royal monuments, such as the tomb of Philip II, father of Alexander the Great, which was discovered in the ancient city in the ’70s in one of the most spectacular architectural finds in history.